 Former U.S. ambassador, Thomas Foley, told officials in Washington DC, that the Irish government was being complacent in their efforts to pursue alleged terrorists, the cables revealed.

-The documents were revealed among almost 2,000 embassy cables, attained by the Irish Independent
+The documents were revealed among almost 2,000 embassy cables, attained by the Irish Independent from Wikileaks.

 The leaked cables revealed claims concerning Ireland’s largest mosque in Clonskeagh, Dublin, which is run by the Islamic Cultural Centre of Ireland (ICCI).